tcwicks/ChillX/README.md

 ### Key Features

- 1. Lightweight and therefore extremely fast
+ - Lightweight and therefore extremely fast
- 2. Disconnects the process of submitting a log entry and committing the log entry to storage
+ - Disconnects the process of submitting a log entry and committing the log entry to storage
- 3. Convenience extension methods
+ - Convenience extension methods
+ - Commits pending log entries in case of Process Shutdown
+ - In the case of Application Pool Recycle commits as many pending log entries until terminated by IIS (Available time window depends on timeout settings in IIS)
+ - Gracefull shutdown when Application Pool recycles or when process exists.

 ### Example Usage